lgtmco/lgtm-docs/content/install.md

 Note that when running behind a reverse proxy you should change the recommended port mappings from `--publish=80:8000` to something like `--publish=8000:8000`.

-# Licensing

-This product is free for small teams and non-profits, however, we will require a modest licensing fee for on-premise enterprise use in the near future.
-Pricing to be published soon.